deepcell/Salek_2022/ROC/README.md

 # Generate ROC Curve

-This repository contains the script used to ROC curves
+This repository contains the script used to generate ROC curves

 ## Contents